 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
-The Fund does not have any significant exposure to currency risk as all its significant monetary assets and monetary liabilities are denominated in Saudi Riyals.
+The Fund does not have any significant exposure to currency risk as all its significant monetary assets and monetary liabilities and significant transactions are denominated in Saudi Riyals.